MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 Add-VMGpuPartitionAdapter -VM $vm
 ```

-Assigns a partition to a specific VM object.
+This example assigns a partition to a specific VM object.

 ### Example 2
 ```powershell